Halleymedia/unobtrusive-vue/README.md

 }
 ```

-Only one `data-is-*` attribute can be used at this time.
+Only one `data-with-is-*` attribute can be used at this time.
 Wrap all parameters in a single object, in case you need to pass more than one.

 ## Template transformations
 The moustached syntax is converted to Vue.js conventions.
 Template transformation is done with by the `@component` decorator at runtime but it's preferred to do it beforehand, at compile time.
 Here's an example on how to do it with webpack using the `html-loader` and its `preprocessor` option (see [./sample/webpack.config.babel.js](sample/webpack.config.babel.js)).